UofG-CSP3/morion/README.md

 This is to serve as a quick start guide into using morion.
 Be sure to check out the `examples/` folder for more in depth examples as well as `src/UofG_PP/`for a complete project that uses morion.
+The `UofG_PP` package was created specifically for the University of Glasgow, but it is a useful starting point for you to build your project using morion.
+It is recommended that you base your project from `UofG_PP`.

 ### Creating a model